shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 15: Graphs/Step 15.3: Topo Sort and Problems/Cycle Detection in Directed Graph (BFS).md

 - [this method](../Step%2015.2:%20Problems%20on%20BFS%20DFS/Cycle%20Detection%20in%20Directed%20Graph%20(DFS).md) used dfs, current one uses bfs
 - we use [kahns algorithm](./Topological%20Sorting.md)
 - if topological sort does not have length n, there is a cycle
+- or - if there is a node with non zero indegree, there is a cycle - eliminate the space complexity for the topological sort

 ```java
 import java.util.*;